 Outside of France, Robbe & Berking, a German heritage silversmith with strong international recognition, and Buccellati (mostly very high end jewellery with silverware as accessory, part of Richemont, with unknown revenues rumoured between €80m and … €200m, clearly most on high end jewellery), are the only serious contenders.
 Other players remain niche and very limited in scale, such as British Silverware Ltd., which specialises in bespoke silverware manufacturing, and Calegaro in Italy.

-Odiot’s market tends to be less exposed to traditional macroeconomic cycles thanks to its focus on high-net-worth individuals and institutions.
-However, the company is vulnerable to geopolitical developments, such as the Russia-Ukraine conflict (curiously triggering orders from Uzbekistan and Kasakhstan where the precious metal value of Odiot products is regarded as an insurance policy), new US tariffs (seemingly with a limited impact to date), and broader global uncertainties.
+Odiot’s market tends to be comparatively less exposed to traditional macroeconomic cycles thanks to its focus on high-net-worth individuals and institutions.
+However, the company is vulnerable to geopolitical developments, such as ongoing conflicts (curiously the Russian invasion of Ukraine triggered orders from Uzbekistan and Kazakhstan where the precious metal value of Odiot products is regarded as an insurance policy), new US tariffs (seemingly with a limited impact to date), and Trump policies volatility.
 These factors can disrupt discretionary spending patterns and project timelines, particularly given Odiot’s strong reliance on interior designers to reach its end clients, whose activity often slows in periods of heightened geopolitical risk.

-The growth drivers are a reliance on digital platforms to increase brand visibility and sales.
-An ‘access to the brand’ strategy has been deployed via the production of small silverware animals in the c.€500-€800 price band.
-The current management is also keen to extend the range of silversmith products beyond ultra-high end cutlery and expand toward decorative pieces.
+Growth drivers would include a reliance on digital platforms to increase brand visibility and sales.
+Partnerships are being multiplied to build marketing and commercial leverage.
+One includes a posh store (Stephanie Coutas, an interior high-end designer); another with Francis Kurkdjian, a high-end perfumer).
+An ‘access to the brand’ strategy has been deployed via the production of small silverware animals or toy Eiffel Towers in the c.€500-€800 price band.
+The current management is also keen to extend the range of silversmith products beyond ultra-high end cutlery and expand toward decorative pieces in gold/silver.

 Recent growth plans include expanding the business with Puiforcat and recruiting sales agents for the USA, Middle-East and the UK.
-Over the mid-term the plan is to expand into emerging markets showing an appetite for luxury heritage goods.
-Odiot plans to strengthen its presence in international markets, particularly in Asia, through strategic partnerships and targeted marketing initiatives.
+Over the medium term the project is to expand into emerging markets showing an appetite for luxury heritage goods.
+Odiot works on strengthening its presence in international markets, particularly in Asia, through strategic partnerships and targeted marketing initiatives.

 Extra brands offer optionality